Sraleik/undetermini/README.md

 - [ ] display who is most accurate and by how much
 - [ ] display who is fastest and by how much
 - [ ] give accuracy fonction as a parameter
+- [ ] add the price of the complete undetermini.run
+- [ ] add cache on implementation

 ### Documentation